 - The property owner or manager did nothing to warn visitors and guests about the dangerous condition.

-If you've been injured in an Orange County slip and fall accident and have significant or long term injuries we may be able to help you get compensation.
+If you’ve been injured in an Orange County slip-and-fall accident and have significant or long-term injuries we may be able to help you get compensation.
 This includes pain and suffering and your medical bills.
-Call 949-203-3814 for a free consultation with an experienced personal injury attorney.

 We also take pride in providing a first-class customer experience.
 We know the aftermath of an accident is a tough time, but we are here to make it easier for you.